 I also highly recommend, keeping a low stock of dishes.
 The boyfriend and I have a set of four: dinner plates, small plates, bowls, coffee mugs, and utensils.
 It's just enough to keep our dishwasher full every few days but little enough to never have an overflowing sink.
 So, if we did have to say farewell to our dishwasher, we wouldn't be overwhelmed with dishes.

-I promise you if you spend five minutes a day cleaning up it will make an impact!
-But 15 minutes can change your life.
+I promise you if you spend five minutes a day cleaning up it will make an IMPACT!
+But 15 minutes of picking up can change your life.
 Plus it doesn't take long to pick stuff up or put items away.
 It's when we spend too much time making everything look perfect or completing EVERY task that cleaning becomes a burden.

 Set a timer for 15 minutes.
 Choose only one or two jobs: Hang up coats/shirts.
 Put Clothes away.
 Separate the laundry.
 Put load to wash.
 Etc. Turn on music or your favorite podcast and get moving.